KevFl9/HTML-CSS/ReadMe.txt

-Hey,this project was created when i was looking for a way to change the theme of a website dynamiacally
+Hey, this project was created when I was looking for a way to change the Theme of a website dynamically
+I am using bootstrap 4 only for alignment and a little styling.